smyyhzai/ID_Assignment2/README.md

 ### Existing Features

 ### Features Left to Implement
+- Responsiveness
-- Cart and checkout page
+- Cart and checkout at the product page
-- Rewards page
+- Rewards page and add it to navigation bar
 - Profile page
 ## Technologies Used